antimof/UxPlay/README.txt

 **-as 0** (or just **-a**) suppresses playing of streamed audio, but displays streamed video.

-**-ao x.y** specifies an audio latency) in (decimal) seconds in Audio-only (ALAC), that is reported to the client so it can synchronise its video with audio played on the server.
-Values in the range \[0.0, 10.0\] seconds are allowed, and will be converted to a whole number of microseconds.
+**-al *x*** specifies an audio latency *x* in (decimal) seconds in Audio-only (ALAC), that is reported to the client.
+Values in the range
+\[0.0, 10.0\] seconds are allowed, and will be converted to a whole number of microseconds.
 Default is 0.25 sec (250000 usec).
+(This replaces the `-ao` option introduced in v1.62, as a workaround for a problem that is now fixed: it is not clear if changing the value of *x* produces any effects, however.)

 **-ca *filename*** provides a file (where *filename* can include a full path) used for output of "cover art" (from Apple Music, *etc.*,) in